The 6 Things in a House Payment (and how to save money)

 So I didn't get a separate bill for those things.

-The monthly association dues helped maintain them.
+The monthly association payment helped maintain those things.

 Houses and townhouses are sometimes part of an association too.